yunjihwan/data-analysis_titanic-prediction/README.md

 ```

-The model output shows that, given the train.batch data and 8 combinations of tuning variables tested, the optimal model had an ROC of 0.871.
+The model output shows that, given the train_batch_munged data and 8 combinations of tuning variables tested, the optimal model had an ROC of 0.871.

   * ROC (Repeated Cross-Validation)
     * $ROC = \frac{Sensitivity}{Specificity}$